There are federal laws that protect the confidentiality of your identifiable health information.

 If a covered entity violates these laws, they may be subject to civil penalty or disciplinary action.

-There are some exceptions to these laws.
-For example, employers, insurance companies, the American Red Cross, Workers’ Comp, and other entities are partially exempt from the Texas Medical Records Privacy Act.
-You can find a list of exempt entities in Texas Health and Safety Code, Chapter 181, Subchapter B. Some statutes within Texas Health and Safety Code, Chapter 181 provide more exceptions.
+You can find a list of exempt entities in Chapter 181, Subchapter B of the Texas Health and Safety Code.
+Some statutes within Chapter 181 provide more exceptions.
 Be sure to review the text of the law before taking any legal action.

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires the creation of national standards to protect a person's individually identifiable health information from being disclosed without their consent.